Symmetry-driven Phononic Metamaterials: Generalized symmetries

-The computation of topological invariants is based on the relationship between the eigenfields of the unit cell of a periodic medium in both real and reciprocal space, which makes symmetry-based approaches an invaluable tool for topological phononics.
+Topological band theory is a framework that harnesses tools from topology to understand and control the behavior of waves in materials, including their interfacial response (see Sec.~\ref{Interfaces} and references therein).
+Symmetry plays a key role in the design of topological phononic crystals.
 In a nutshell, edge states often occur when the symmetry of states on both sides of an interface do not match.
-More precisely, let us consider a system depending on a parameter $p$ so that a band crossing occurs where two irreducible symmetric representations cross each other at some critical value $p_c$.
-At an interface between a system with $p<p_c$ and a system with $p>p_c$, a band crossing is susceptible to occur to interpolate between the band structures on both sides.
-This highlights the role of band degeneracies, which, upon the adequate breaking of the associated symmetries, serve as a starting point for the creation of bandgaps corresponding to topological boundary modes.
-For instance, Dirac cones in a honeycomb lattice present a point degeneracy related to the conservation of the time-reversal $\mathcal{T}$ and inversion $\mathcal{P}$ symmetries.
-Breaking the former yields a Chern topological insulator with non-reciprocal phononic propagation at the edge which is inherently protected against spatial defects\cite{khanikaev2015topologically,ding2019experimental} (Fig.\, \ref{fig:GlobalSymm}b).
+More precisely, consider a system depending on a parameter $p$ so that a band crossing occurs where two irreducible symmetric representations cross each other at some critical value $p_c$.
+At an interface between $p<p_c$ and $p>p_c$, a band crossing is susceptible to occur to interpolate between the band structures on both sides.
+In such a system, there is a band gap on both sides of the interface (when $p \neq p_c$), but the gap closes at the interface.
+The existence of such an edge state is to some extent unavoidable and related to the topology of the band structure.
+This example illustrates a general principle that has been formalized in group-theoretical terms under the name of topological quantum chemistry\cite{bradlyn2017topological,cano2021band}, allowing to obtain a complete catalog of topological phononic media\cite{xu2024catalog}.